This post may contain affiliate links. Please see our disclosure policy.

 I did try acupuncture for about 6 months, but the cost benefit wasn’t there for me.
 Personally I saw better results with massage therapy, and it was much more relaxing for me than all those needles.

-Migraine Glasses - Axon was my first pair of lenses that I used in my old office.
-I really enjoyed TheraSpecs when I would go to the grocery store and during really awful attacks.
-Now I like using Migraine Shields and Avulux since I work on the computer all day.
-I appreciate that they don’t have a heavy color distortion, which makes it easier for me to edit photos.
-They're both heavily discounted with code THEDIZZYCOOK.
-If you're not sure which ones to get, read my post comparing which migraine glasses are best.
+• Migraine Glasses – I can’t live without these!
+Axon was my first pair of migraine lenses that I ever used, and these days they use the Avulux lens technology.
+In the past I wore FL41 lenses, but now use the newest technology with Avulux.
+Avulux is the only light sensitivity lens to ever be proven effective at the highest standard of clinical testing.
+I also appreciate that they don’t have a heavy color distortion, which makes it easier for me to edit photos.
+You can get $25 off Avulux and Axon with code THEDIZZYCOOK.
+If you’re not sure which ones to get, read my post comparing which migraine glasses are best.

-Allay Lamp can also help a lot with light sensitivity, nausea and even my anxiety, but I didn't notice that it reduced my dizziness or vestibular symptoms.
-But if you're looking for a light that won't make things worse - definitely try it out.
+• Allay Lamp can also help a lot with light sensitivity, nausea and even my anxiety, but I didn’t notice that it reduced my dizziness or vestibular symptoms.
+But if you’re looking for a light that won’t make things worse – definitely try it out.
 Managing time on the computer and away from screens can help tremendously if your symptoms are constant.
+If this seems like a lot of effort to you, the Avulux glasses use this same technology in their lenses without having to sit in a dark room!

-Chiropractic Care - A lot of chiropractors will tell you they can cure your migraines and you just have to be cautious searching for the right one.
-I was doing chiropractic care before my vestibular symptoms hit and while I did feel better after our sessions.
-I don’t think it was a huge factor in my vestibular migraine recovery, but it was worthwhile to add in.
+• Chiropractic Care – A lot of chiropractors will tell you they can cure your “migraines” and you just have to be cautious searching for the right one.
+I was doing chiropractic care before my vestibular symptoms hit and I don’t feel like it helped either way.
+I don’t allow any neck manipulations if I do get adjusted.

 Dealing with dizziness and daily symptoms can be a grind and it just feels so heavy.
 Finding things that make you happy is so important, especially if you’ve lost your job or can’t work.
 A few things I did – volunteered for VEDA, started cooking simple dinners, and more elaborate ones if I had the energy, and looked into helping local dog adoption agencies with paperwork or calls.